0xSiddharth/telefi-staging/README.md

 2. Connect your Wallet
 3. Share payment request to your Friend
 ----
-Friend gets notified of a payment request
+Friend gets notified of a payment request.
-Friend taps on payment request
-Opens @TelePay Bot on TG
+Friend taps on payment request and Opens @TelePay Bot on TG Friend connects wallet, reviews terms and signs transaction
-Connects Wallet and Signs Transaction

 # Learn more